W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/index.md

 ##### Discuss an opportunity.

 Have a product you wish to discuss?
-I would relish the opportunity to hear from you.
-[Email me](mailto:hello@wailaw.me) or connect on the social platforms below.
+I would relish the opportunity to hear about it.
+[Hit me on](mailto:hello@wailaw.me).

 ---